Aditya-coder-2005/Learning2/README.md

 # Learning2
-recap of the yesterday class
+recap of the yesterday class.